golang/telemetry/godev/cmd/worker/README.md

 a merged report.
 It returns the number of reports merged and the location of the merged report.

+### `/chart/?date=<YYYY-MM-DD>`

+The chart endpoint reads the report from the merge bucket from the given date and generates chart data for that report.
+It returns the number of reports used in generated the report and the location of the chart data.

 ## Local Development

 For local development, simply build and run.
 It serves on localhost:8082.